top of page

 Organelles

-Organelles include, first and foremost, the nucleus, which holds almost all the cell's genetic material (DNA), the mitochondria (generate energy from sugars), the endoplasmic reticulum (ER) and Golgi apparatus (both involved in lipid and protein production and protein transport), vesicles and vacuoles (storerooms for molecules) and lysosomes (break down molecules... basically, the recycling centers of the cell).
+Organelles include the nucleus (which holds almost all the cell's genetic material, or DNA), the mitochondria (which generates energy mainly from sugars), the endoplasmic reticulum (ER) and Golgi apparatus (both of which are involved in lipid and protein folding, chemical modification, and trafficking), vesicles (storerooms for molecules) and lysosomes (sites where molecules are broken down; the recycling centers of the cell.)
+Given the focus of this book on genome replication, the most important organelle for us going forward will be the nucleus.

 Macromolecules (large molecules)